troy818/speech_classification/README.md

 # speech_classification
-this is a code of speech_classification
+this is a code of speech_classification using CMU demo.